crazymeeks/dragonpay/README.md

 # Dragonpay Payment Gateway Library
 The Dragonpay payment gateway library in PHP

+A new version has been release. check it [here](https://github.com/crazymeeks/dragonpay/wiki/Dragonpay-3.0)

-See the [WIKI](https://github.com/crazymeeks/dragonpay/wiki) for documentation
+See the [v1.1.4](https://github.com/crazymeeks/dragonpay/wiki) for documentation

 ## Report Bug